xuchengpeng/elpa-mirror/stable-melpa/difftastic-readme.txt

   :ensure difftastic ;; or nil if you prefer manual installation :config (difftastic-bindings-mode))

+By default this will bind:
-This will bind `D' to `difftastic-magit-diff' and `S' to `difftastic-magit-show' in `magit-diff' and `magit-blame' transient prefixes as well as in `magit-blame-read-only-map'.
-Please refer to `difftastic-bindings' documentation to see how to change default bindings.
+- `M-d' to `difftastic-magit-diff' and `M-c' to `difftastic-magit-show' in `magit-diff' prefix,
+- `M-RET' to `difftastic-magit-show' in `magit-blame' transient prefix and in `magit-blame-read-only-map' keymap,
+- `M-d' to `difftastic-magit-diff-buffer-file' in `magit-file-dispatch' prefix,
+- `M-\=' to `difftastic-dired-diff' in `dired-mode-map'.

-You can adjust what bindings you want to have configured by changing values of `difftastic-bindings-alist', `difftastic-bindings-prefixes', and `difftastic-bindings-keymaps'.
-You need to turn the `difftastic-bindings-mode' off and on again to apply the changes.
+Please refer to `difftastic-bindings-alist' documentation to see how to change default bindings.
+You need to toggle the `difftastic-bindings-mode' off and on again to apply the changes.

 The `difftastic-bindings=mode' was designed to have minimal dependencies and be reasonably fast to load, while providing a mechanism to bind